 "That your sister, Kirito?
 Oh, wait, I should call you Kazuto now."
 Klein was unable to shake the grin off his face.
 "Nice to meet you, Kirito's little sis!"

 "So what's been up, you two?"
 Kazuto asked his two friends, though it was hard to hear them in the noisy and jubilant atmosphere.
-Not everyone had even finished arriving yet – he hadn't spotted the girls yet.
+Not everyone was even there yet – he still hadn't spotted the girls.

 "Oh, nothing much," said Agil with a chuckle.
 "Physio was a real bitch, but otherwise I can't complain."